feathersjs-ecosystem/feathers-stripe/README.md

 - Feathers `patch` -> Stripe `update` (in most cases).
 Some special cases include paying an invoice or an order when you pass `{pay: true}` as part of `context.data`.
 See each service's code for more info.
 - Feathers `remove` -> Stripe `del` (in most cases).
 Some special cases include transfers and charges create a reversal/refund.
 See each service's code for more info.

-If a method is not supported by Stripe for a given resource it is not support here as well.
+If a method is not supported by Stripe for a given resource it is not supported here as well.

 Use `params.stripe` to pass additional parameters like `expand`, `idempotencyKey`, `apiVersion`, etc to the underlying Stripe methods.